51seven/51stats/README.md

 ```

 ### Structure configs
-You can put a few configurations of your API module into the `config`-directory.
+You can put a few configurations of your API module into the `config` directory.
 Would be great if the name of the file is somehow related to the module.

 ### Securing your API keys
 Open accessible API keys are meh.
 Put them into a configuration file, censor them (maybe with `xxxx`), add the file to the `.gitignore`, push the whole thing and then insert them again.
 No one will see them (unless you want to update your config-file).

+If git is still tracking the file, you can "untrack" (assume unchanged) it with:
+`git update-index --assume-unchanged path/to/file.js`

+To revert this, type the following command:
+`git update-index --no-assume-unchanged path/to/file.js`

 ### Stream APIs
 Listen to streams by adding a file into the `api/stream` directory.
 There's a socket.io server listening, so you can emit news easily.